realm/awesome-realm/README.md

 ### <a name="swift-samples"></a>Sample apps
 - [Realm-Draw](https://github.com/realm/Realm-Drawing) - Realm-Draw is a drawing app that demonstrates the Realm mobile database and MongoDB Realm Sync.
-- [RChat](https://github.com/realm/RChat) = RChat – A Chat app built with SwiftUI and Realm
+- [RChat](https://github.com/realm/RChat) = RChat is a Chat app built with SwiftUI and Realm
 - [Realm-Sweeper](https://github.com/realm/Realm-Sweeper) - Realm-Sweeper is a collaborative version of the Windows Mine Sweeper app.

 ### <a name="swift-libs"></a>Libaries and Components